 “Wow... how old is this one?”

-“It is said that there are hundreds of thousands of Japanese words in Japan today.
-Historically, generations of people have treasured these swords, so they’ve been in an excellent state, without any rust, some for over 800 years.
+“It is said that there are hundreds of thousands of Japanese swords in existence today.
+Historically, generations of people have cherished these weapons, keeping them in excellent condition—some for over 800 years without a trace of rust.

-"The curved shape of the Japanese sword, one of its characteristics, was continuously evolved and refined throughout history.
-Additionally, the enigmatic katana that is born in fire has been a symbol of faith and authority since ancient times and has played a major role as a base for the concept of the 'Japanese spirit.'
+"The curved shape of the Japanese sword, one of its defining characteristics, was continuously refined throughout history.
+Additionally, the enigmatic katana, born from fire, has long been a symbol of faith and authority.
+It has played a significant role in shaping the concept of the 'Japanese spirit.'

 Japanese swords are also kept as historically valuable works of art.
 When the students learn that there are also art swords that only the highest-ranking samurai were allowed to carry – and that those fetch prices between millions and billions of yen, they’re as shocked as they are surprised.